shwetasng/DevOps-Bootcamp-Learnings/6th_June_Batch-1.md

 ## QUESTIONS
 - How we can maintain the HTTP Backend?
-- Why do we need a virtual environment if we can run code locally on our machine?
+- Why do we need a virtual environment if we can run the code locally on our machine?

 ## PRACTICAL
 - Using app.py from the bootcamp repo, create a virtual environment and install the flask package.